uni-algo/uni-algo/README.md

 <details><summary><b>Manual usage</b></summary><p>

-Include a header file you want to use from `src` directory and compile one file `src/cpp_uni_data.cpp`
+Include a header file you want to use from `include/uni_algo` directory and compile one file `src/data.cpp`

 </p></details>